cao-awa/ModMdo/README.md

 ## Uses
 If server is offline, Client need install ModMdo, nothing more.

-If not offline, can use Minecraft account to replace ModMdo login.
+If not offline, can use Minecraft accounts to replace ModMdo login.

 ## Command
 Enable ModMdo whitelist: